 As described, clinical education is divided into two segments or rotations that extend over several semesters in order to provide students with continuity and adequate time to meet set objectives.
 During one of the two segments, students will be assigned to a clinic and/or a children's facility for a "short" rotation with specific objectives and competencies.
-Each semester has a different course number and the student is required to meet specific objectives as outlined in the course syllabus.
+Each semester has a different course number, and the student is required to meet specific objectives as outlined in the course syllabus.
 Failure to meet course objectives and successfully complete a course will delay or prevent progression to the next level.

 The first rotation begins in September upon successful completion of RADT 408.
 This rotation requires sixteen (16) clinical hours per week, eight (8) hours each day on Tuesday and Thursday during the hours of 0700-1800.
 In addition, there are four to five 40 hours per week during the first year.
-Four weeks of the Summer Intersession are also forty hours per week.
+Four weeks of the Summer Intersession are forty hours per week.
 Lectures are held on Monday, Wednesday and Friday.

-The second rotation begins in August and requires twenty-four (24) clinical hours per week, eight (8) hours each day on Monday, Wednesday and Friday during the hours of 7:30am to 5:30pm.
-In addition, there are four 40 hours per week during the Fall and Spring Semesters.
-The entire six week Summer Intersession requires forty hours per week.
+The second rotation begins in August and requires twenty-four (24) clinical hours per week, eight (8) hours each day on Monday, Wednesday and Friday during the hours of 0700-1800.
+The entire six-week Summer Intersession requires forty hours per week.